Memory loss and ageing

 There are a number of reasons why age-related memory loss may be mistaken for dementia, and vice versa.

 The main reason is probably because the chances of getting dementia increase the older we get.
-Between ages 65 and 69, around three in 200 people have it.
-This rises to around 12 in 200 at ages 75–79, and 40 in 200 at ages 85–89.
+Estimates suggest that:

 The fact that dementia-related memory loss is often mild at first makes it easy to dismiss as just being age-related.
 There may also be an element of denial.
 The person and their relatives may not want to believe that there is a serious problem, preferring to blame any memory problems on simply getting older.